keirthana/anbox-cloud-docs/howto/instance/create.md

 To allow identifying and referencing instances easier you can give them a name at creation time.
 Names must be unique and can be used with all CLI commands.

-To create an instance with a name run
+To create an instance with a name, run:

     amc launch --name=foo ...

-This will create an instance with the name "foo" which can then be used in other CLI commands, for example when opening a shell for interacting with the instance
+This will create an instance with the name "foo" which can then be used in other CLI commands.
+For example, when opening a shell for interacting with the instance, the following command can be used:

     amc shell foo